dankramer2222/dankramer2222/README.md

 >

  ### - :zap: I’m working as a Software QA Engineer.
 I'm doing manual and some automation testing using Python, JavaScript and SQL languages.
-### - :zap: I have a computer science degree.
  ### - :zap: I'm constantly working on improving my automation skills and learning something new.

 <!--![Snake animation](https://github.com/thepiyushmalhotra/thepiyushmalhotra/blob/output/github-contribution-grid-snake.svg)-->